-Always factory reset your phone before selling it
+Always factory reset your mobile before selling it

 We hope this guide has helped you to cash in on some of your old tech.
-If you have any questions -- or we missed your favorite used phone site -- let us know in the comments below.
+If you have any questions -- or we missed your favourite used mobile site -- let us know in the comments below.

 P.S.
 If you’re looking to pick up some sweet accessories with your new found riches, we’ve got reviews and buyer’s guides for bluetooth speakers, battery packs and more -- complete with in-depth review summaries to save you time and help you find the perfect options for you.